What Does Sagging Floor Repair Fix?

 When moisture is present, floor joists and beams can weaken, compress, or rot over time.
 In other cases, long spans or load-bearing walls can place stress on the structure, leading to sagging or uneven floors.

-Why Some Sagging Floor Repairs Don't Work
+Why Do Some Sagging Floor Repairs Fail?

 Many floor repair methods focus on lifting the floor instead of repairing the structure.
 Installing jacks alone may temporarily raise the floor but does not correct damaged or weakened framing.